Azure/terraform-azurerm-avm-ptn-aiml-ai-foundry/modules/dependent-resources/README.md

 The following input variables are optional (have default values):

+### <a name="input_create_private_endpoints"></a> [create\_private\_endpoints](#input\_create\_private\_endpoints)

+Description: Whether to create private endpoints for AI Foundry, Cosmos DB, Key Vault, and AI Search.
+If set to false, private endpoints will not be created, and the resources will be accessible over public endpoints.
+This is useful for scenarios where private connectivity is not required or when using existing resources that do not require private endpoints.

+Type: `bool`

+Default: `true`

 ### <a name="input_private_dns_zone_resource_id_cosmosdb"></a> [private\_dns\_zone\_resource\_id\_cosmosdb](#input\_private\_dns\_zone\_resource\_id\_cosmosdb)

 Description: (Optional) The resource ID of the private DNS zone for Cosmos DB.